Etiene/MyoType/README.md

 # MyoType
-Writing using myo as input
+Writing using myo as input, useful for people with disabilities.
+Done during HackLondon